 OVERVIEW: This funder supports San Diego, California-area nonprofits in age-friendly communities, civic engagement, climate, arts, outdoors, science and technology, and families and community.
 Most competitive grants are awarded through the funder’s regional affiliates.

 PROFILE: The San Diego Foundation (TSDF) is based in San Diego, California, and was established in 1975.
 The foundation got its start when the Gildred Foundation pledged $135,000, which included some unrestricted funds for startup expenses and staffing.
-Today, TSDF manages over 1,900 funds and has given out over $1 billion in support of local nonprofits.
+Today, TSDF manages over 1,900 funds and has granted over $1 billion in support of local nonprofits.

 4S Ranch-Del Sur Community Foundation